graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 Putting all of this together the solution consists of the following:

 - Indexers disclose publicly their price per unit of work.
-- Gateways send indexing agreements to indexers they want to work with.
+- Gateways send indexing agreements to indexers that best serve the needs of their consumers.
-- Indexers accept (on-chain) agreements that meet their criteria and get to work indexing.
+- Indexers accept (on-chain) agreements that meet their criteria and start indexing.
 - On a regular basis:
   - Indexers collect payment for their work, by posting on-chain the original agreement, a Proof of Indexing (PoI) and the amount of work done for that period.
-  - Gateways monitor the QoS per open agreement and assess if they need to cancel (on-chain) and/or replace any of them.
+  - Gateways monitor the QoS per open agreement and assess if they need to cancel (on-chain) any of them.

 This solution aims to: